IgnacioGB1990/SQL/README.md

 Watching videos or reading posts is not enough. **You must dive in!**

 The course progresses from beginner-friendly to advanced.
+It contains lectures and exercises.

 It is divided into chapters where you will find a lecture that will help you complete the exercises.